 Enhancing Global Health Security: Strengthening public health surveillance systems for disease detection and preparedness globally

-This funding opportunity provides financial support to a wide range of organizations, including governments and nonprofits, to strengthen public health surveillance systems and enhance global preparedness for infectious diseases and health threats.
+This funding opportunity provides financial support to a wide range of organizations, including universities, governments, and nonprofits, to strengthen global public health surveillance systems for better disease detection and preparedness.

 Award Range